 Why should I cite my sources?

-This video from the NCSU Libraries can help you get a more detailed idea about how and why to cite your sources.
+The NCSU Libraries' Tutorial can help you get a more detailed idea about how and why to cite your sources.

 Where can I get help with citing?